olssonm/email-address/README.md

 Available is also an email address builder to construct an address based on parts – as well as a simple validator (using [egulias/email-validator](https://github.com/egulias/EmailValidator).)

-*Note:* Currently only subaddresses with `+` is supported, which is used by a vast majority of e-mail providers that support subaddressing.
+*Note: Currently only subaddresses with `+` is supported, which is used by a vast majority of e-mail providers that support subaddressing.*

+## Requirements

+This package requires PHP 8.1 or newer.

 ## Installation